godmodelabs/dexter/README.md

 ### Templating
-If you want, you can use any templating engine besides the dynamic bindings mentioned above for static data.
+If you want, you can use any templating engine beside the dynamic bindings mentioned above for static data.
 The dXView class provides a method called dXTemplateRenderer, which can be overwritten.

 ```javascript